-During the spring and sumer 2012 I was working on the editing and motion graphics of "Sandgrains", a documentary produced by Matchboxmedia Collective.
+During the summer and autumn of 2012 I was involved in editing and designing the motion graphics for “Sandgrains”, crow-founded documentary produced by Matchboxmedia collective.

 The documentary follows José Fortes, that after a long absence, returns home to Cape Verde to find his community transformed.
 The fish that have provided income and food for generations are disappearing from the sea, and people are being forced to sell the sand from their beaches just to survive.
 The reasons for this are all around the archipelago: European vessels returning home with fish from Cape Verdean waters.

 This documentary is not only a trying to help rise awareness over the situation in Cape Verde, but also trying to save our seas from an inminet death, if we just keep on fishing disregardful of the consequences.